m7om7/AIOStreams/README.md

        npm run deploy:cloudflare-worker
        ```
 7. Click `Connect`
-8. Trigger a redeployment by editing the README file at your fork (you can just add a letter and click commit changes)
+8. Trigger a redeployment by editing the README file at your fork (you can just add a letter and click commit changes) OK
 9. You can find the URL for your cloudflare worker by clicking `View version` at the `Deployments` tab under the `Active deployments` section

 If you get an error about the `node:sqlite` module, follow [these instructions](https://github.com/Viren070/AIOStreams/issues/32#issuecomment-2602643959), editing the code at your forked GitHub repository.